moneppo/instructor_code_challenge/README.md

 **Bonus**

 - Rewrite the application using a JavaScript MVC library.
-Include a readme that explains the benefits and any additional challenges students would face learning the library
+Include a readme that explains the benefits and any additional challenges students would face learning the library.